aemodular/GRAINS/Grains-Morse/README.md

 As an intial setup: "Shortcut" audio-out with audio-in, Set P1 to IN1 and max position.
 Set P2 to MAN and max position.
 Set P3 to min postion.
 The Morsecode itself can be modified and/or overwritten as explained further below.

-Of course the Gate-events can be used for any other usecase, like triggering 2ENV, KICK, DRUMKIT or whatever Even usage as a Clock-Signal may be considered for creative use!
+Of course the Gate-events can be used for any other usecase, like triggering 2ENV, KICK, DRUMKIT or whatever.
+Even usage as a Clock-Signal may be considered for creative use!

 Thanks for explanations and examples regarding: